Tourism in Senegal: National parks and reserves

 Senegal has a small but developing National Park and Reserve System.
-Notable among these are the Langue de Barbarie National Park and Djoudj National Bird Sanctuary which provide wildlife habitat in the dunes and mangrove swamps surrounding the mouth of the Senegal River near city of Saint-Louis.
+Notable among these are the Langue de Barbarie National Park and Djoudj National Bird Sanctuary, which provide wildlife habitat in the dunes and mangrove swamps surrounding the mouth of the Senegal River near city of Saint-Louis.

-The Niokolo-Koba National Park is a World Heritage Site and natural protected area in south eastern Senegal near the Guinea-Bissau border which protects a large variety of wild animals, including hippopotamuses, elephants, and lions.
+The Niokolo-Koba National Park is a World Heritage Site and natural protected area in south eastern Senegal, near the Guinea-Bissau border, which protects a large variety of wild animals, including hippopotamuses, elephants, and lions.
 Largely undeveloped, the area is remote and lacks tourist infrastructure, but is a destination for specialty tours.

 The Basse Casamance National Park, in the far southwest, includes both ecotourism and tropical forest excursions, and a popular coastal beach resort aimed at foreign tourism.
+Birdwatching is a major draw.
 The Casamance conflict has hindered tourist development in this area.
 The Park has been closed now for a number of years due to rebel activity and mines.
 On attempting to enter the park (Jan 2019) via Emaye I was turned back by heavily armed army personnel, in no uncertain terms.

-The Saloum Delta National Park is a large area of mangrove estuaries and islands, visited by tourists for it wildlife, its cultural interest as the home of the minority Serer people, and its proximity to the tourist resorts of the Petite-Côte.
-Smaller parks and reserves, like the Guembeul Natural Reserve in the center west or the Bandia Natural Reserve near Dakar exit primarily for the more conventional European tourist industry, resembling Wildlife Parks or zoos.
+The Saloum Delta National Park is a large area of mangrove estuaries and islands, visited by tourists for its wildlife, its cultural interest as the home of the minority Serer people, and its proximity to the tourist resorts of the Petite-Côte.
+Smaller parks and reserves, like the Guembeul Natural Reserve in the center west, or the Bandia Natural Reserve near Dakar, exit primarily for the more conventional European tourist industry, resembling wildlife parks or zoos.

-African and Senegalese tourism

-Senegal has a middle class prosperous enough to support local tourism, as well a large population of Senegalese living abroad.
-Apart from visits to family and friends, the city of Dakar supports a local industry of holiday spots frequented by city dwellers.
-The beaches and islands to the north of the city, at places like Yoff and Ngor, are particularly popular for Senegalese tourists.
-Senegalese, other African visitors, and expatriates often travel to religious sites and festivals, especially those connected with powerful Sufi Muslim brotherhoods of Senegal.